jall/dotfiles/README.md

 My personal dotfiles repo.

-The setup is currently mostly for OSX, although many tools/config files are environment agnostic.
+The setup is for OSX, although many tools/config files are environment agnostic.

 If you want to copy it, feel free!